Top EU court rules against Polish judicial reform | DW | 05.11.2019

 'Finish off' reforms

-While Poland's government has managed to amend the reforms, PiS lawmakers have vowed to continue with an overhaul of the judicial system.
+While Poland's government had already amended the reforms, PiS lawmakers have vowed to continue with an overhaul of the judicial system.

 Days before winning a general election last month, Justice Minister Zbigniew Ziobro told a conservative newspaper that his party would press on with changes to judiciary if it was victorious at the polls.